benhoyt/goawk/README.md

 // baz
 ```

-Or you can use the `parser` module and then `interp.ExecProgram()` to control execution, set variables, etc.:
+Or you can use the `parser` module and then `interp.ExecProgram()` to control execution, set variables, and so on:

 ```go
 src := "{ print NR, tolower($0) }"